jax-ml/jax/docs/501/export.md

 >>> # on a machine that does not have TPUs.
 >>> exp.call(1.)  # doctest: +IGNORE_EXCEPTION_DETAIL
 Traceback (most recent call last):
-ValueError: Function 'cos' was lowered for platforms '('tpu',)' but it is used on '('cpu',)'.
+ValueError: Function 'cos' was exported for platforms '('tpu',)' but it is used on '('cpu',)'.

 >>> # We can avoid the error if we pass a `DisabledSafetyCheck.platform`
 >>> # parameter to `export`, e.g., because you have reasons to believe